cuzy-app/clean-theme/docs/INSTALLATION.md

 ## Custom CSP Configuration

-If you plan to use Google Fonts, you need to add the following configuration to the `protected/config/web.php` file:
+If you plan to use Google Fonts, you need to authorize HumHub to download Google Fonts in the `Content-Security-Policy` headers by adding the `https://fonts.gstatic.com` URL after `font-src 'self'` ([see documentation](https://docs.humhub.org/docs/admin/security#strict-csp-settings)).

+Example of configuration for the `protected/config/web.php` file:

 ```php
 return [